Crowds21/sheffield_acs/pages/Restructuring Intro.md

 	- To restructure legacy software with educated decisions.
 - Patterns
 	- Book: A Pattern Language
-	- Architect Christopher Alexander and his colleagues introduced patterns as a literary form in his book.
+	- Architect Christopher Alexander and his colleagues ==introduced patterns as a literary=  form in his book.
 	- They present a systematic method for ==architecting various physical structures==, from rooms to buildings and towns.
 - What you will learn
 	- Problem